andrewCluey/terraform-azurerm-role-assignment/README.md

 }
 ```

-### Exmaple showing a simple deployment.
+### Example showing a simple deployment.
 Using separate modules for assigning different roles at the same scope (Resource Group is shown here but could be any valid Azure resource).

 ```hcl